ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 in depicting environmental impacts during and after rapid sea ice loss events, from short (Arctic heatwaves and precipitation extremes) to long (interactions with the Arctic and North Atlantic oceanic circulation) timescales.
-The hypothesis that, after a decade of relatively stable conditions, Arctic sea ice is poised to an abrupt decline before 2030, will be paid utmost attention.
-*Climate change effects on compound effects.
-From [Zscheischler et al., 2020](https://www.nature.com/articles/s43017-020-0060-z).*

 [1] Massonnet, F., Fichefet, T., Goosse, H., Bitz, C. M., Philippon-Berthier, G., Holland, M. M., & Barriat, P.-Y. (2012).
 Constraining projections of summer Arctic sea ice.
 The Cryosphere, 6(6), 1383–1394. https://doi.org/10.5194/tc-6-1383-2012